UnexomWid/Exomit/README.md

 ```
 V(+[10])^n
 // Summary: Outputs input + 10.
-// Sets the value at index 0 to STDIN_input, adds 10 to it, and then outputs it to STDOUT as a number.
+// Sets the value at index 0 to input, adds 10 to it, and then outputs it as a number.
 ```

 ```
 V([0]+[10])^n
 // Summary: Outputs input + 10 (alternative way).
-// Sets the value at index 0 to STDIN_input, adds 10 to it (by reffering to the value at the index 0), and then outputs it to STDOUT as a number.
+// Sets the value at index 0 to input, adds 10 to it (by reffering to the value at the index 0), and then outputs it as a number.
 ```